Are you married yet? It would make your auto insurer happy if you were.

 “We join the [Consumers Federation of America] in the call to state insurance commissioners to ban the use of marital status as a pricing factor in states where it is still permitted.”

 California has curbed the use of non-driving variables in the pricing of auto insurance when voters passed Proposition 103 in 1988.
-Since then, insurers have been required to use three variables in descending as the primary determinants for setting rates: driving record, miles driven per year and experience.
+Since then, insurers are required to use three variables in descending as the primary determinants for setting rates: driving record, miles driven per year and experience.
 Only after that can insurers bring in other factors.

 “As a result, those other factors, including marital status, have much less impact,” says Hunter.